nathanl/searchlight/README.md

 ### Option Readers

 For each search method you define, Searchlight will define a corresponding option reader method.
-Eg, if you add `def search_first_name`, your search class will get a `.first_name` method that returns `options["first_name"]`.
+Eg, if you add `def search_first_name`, your search class will get a `.first_name` method that returns `options["first_name"]` or, if that key doesn't exist, `options[:first_name]`.
 This is useful mainly when building forms.

-**Note that this checks for string keys** - you must either use them, or use something like `ActiveSupport::HashWithIndifferentAccess`.
+Since it considers the keys `"first_name"` and `:first_name` to be interchangeable, Searchlight will raise an error if you supply both.

 ### Examining Options